Wharton 5000 series GPS synchronised Ethernet NTP Time Servers for clock systems and networks

 1PPS High Accuracy Signal

 The Master Clock generates a precision one pulse per second output of 100mS duration at RS232 levels.
-The leading edge of the signal is within 50uS of UTC when locked to GPS or GLONASS.
+The leading edge of the signal is within 50uS of UTC when locked to GPS.

 RS232/RS485 serial port